vib-tcp/introduction_2_HPC/README.md

 ## General context

-Welcome to our **Introduction to HPC** workshop!
+Welcome to our **Introduction to HPC** VIB workshop!
 We are very happy to have you here.

 This is the 2nd edition of this workshop

-The half day session aims to introduce the different options available withing the Flemish system, while enabling studnets to quicl adapt to any HPC system they migh access around the globe.
+The half day session aims to introduce the different options available withing the Flemish system, while enabling students to quickly adapt to any HPC system they might access around the globe.
 With some best practices and differences and similarities within each system.

 The **presentation** which goes alongside this material can be found [here](https://docs.google.com/presentation/d/1J6qROZ35JVeKpVx8TAjWNtbsjescx95ZtqbBCV8vYrg/edit?usp=sharing).